In this article:

-- The primary credit card holder.
-The primary credit card owner has the same privileges and obligations as most credit card consumers, including paying the credit card debt.
-If the credit card holder can't repay the debt, the payment obligation shifts to the credit card cosigner (just like when there's a cosigner on a loan).
+- The primary credit card holder: The primary credit card owner has the same privileges and obligations as most credit card consumers, including the ability to make purchases and pay off the balance.
+However, if the primary card holder can't repay the debt, the payment obligation shifts to the credit card cosigner (just like when there's a cosigner on a loan).

-- The cosigner.
-A credit card cosigner takes the same responsibility as with any other kind of debt.
-If the primary cardholder does not pay the credit card debt, the credit card cosigner is responsible for repaying it.
+- The cosigner: A credit card cosigner takes the same responsibility as a cosigner would on any other kind of debt: If the primary card holder does not pay the credit card debt, the credit card cosigner is responsible for repaying it.

 - American Express

 Before attempting to apply for a credit card with a cosigner, check with the card provider to find out whether cosigners are allowed.
 Also, make sure that both the primary cardholder and the credit card cosigner are notified of important card information, like credit limit changes, interest rate changes, and any fees or penalties both parties should know about.